gawainhewitt/soundmakers_squares/README.md

 ## How It Works

 The app uses the Web Audio API to generate synthesized sounds in real-time.
-Each circle in the grid corresponds to a note in your selected scale, arranged from low to high (left to right, top to bottom).
+Each square in the grid corresponds to a note in your selected scale, arranged from low to high (left to right, top to bottom).

 **Audio Engine**: Employs multiple detuned sawtooth oscillators with low-pass filtering to create a rich, warm sound.
 The envelope includes smooth attack and release phases for natural-sounding notes.